Tanvirkhan65/Autocad_electrical_2/README.md

             # express tools -> super hatch custom hatch making with image,href,whipeout,block(important)
 # class-20 == External Reference (xref)
             # xref attachment -> can not change the original drawing do somthing on original drawing.
+            # xref overlay -> only the changes will be shown to next user.